tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 Also it is unstable, because there is a way to change a table's definition (the ALTER statement, which is an advanced topic).
-Nevertheless, although it might be bad to use it for production, it is handy to use it for introduction, so we will use ``"*"`` in several examples.
+Nevertheless, although it might be bad to use it for production, it is handy to use it for introduction, so ``"*"`` will appear in some following examples.

 **Select with subqueries**

-Remember that we have a modules table and we have a submodules table.
+Remember that there is a modules table and there is a submodules table.
-Suppose that we want to list the submodules that refer to modules for which the purpose is X.
+Suppose that there is a desire to list the submodules that refer to modules for which the purpose is X.
 That is, this involves a search of one table using a value in another table.
 This can be done by enclosing "(SELECT ...)" within the WHERE clause.
 For example: